 Advisement and Degree Planning

-Students must complete and submit the required paperwork to the Office of Graduate Studies and Research by the designated program’s deadline.
-The Office of Graduate Studies and Research will submit this graduate-program packet to the admissions committee of the appropriate program for consideration.
+Students must complete and submit the required paperwork to the admissions committee of the appropriate program for consideration by the program deadline.
 The admissions committee will do one of the following: (a) grant full admission, (b) grant provisional admission, or (c) deny admission.

 - If the admissions committee grants full admission, the Office of Graduate Studies and Research will inform the student to contact their assigned advisor to schedule an appointment for advisement.
 Students can review their DegreeWorks evaluation listing their degree requirements.
 DegreeWorks is the official source for major requirements.
 Students are encouraged to utilize their DegreeWorks evaluation often to confirm the university has the correct major information on file, to complete the program properly, and to ensure eligibility for graduation.
 If the student is unsuccessful in contacting his or her advisor, he or she should contact the appropriate college office or the Office of Graduate Studies and Research for assistance.